 Keith is an initial member of the Employment Practice Committee for the Claims and Litigation Management Alliance (CLM).

-He is also a member of the American Bar Association, the State Bar of Texas, the Austin Bar Association, the American Bankers Association, ACA International, the International Association of Privacy Professionals, the Mortgage Bankers Association, and RMAI.
+He is also a member of the American Bar Association, the State Bar of Texas, the Austin Bar Association, the American Bankers Association, ACA International, the American Financial Services Association (AFSA), the International Association of Privacy Professionals, the Mortgage Bankers Association, the Receivables Management Association International (RMAI), and the Securities Industry and Financial Markets Association (SIFMA).

 Keith received his Bachelor of Business Administration from the University of Texas at Austin in 1983 and his Juris Doctor from the University of Houston Law Center in 1986.